 The Recovery Path: What Successful Comebacks Look Like

-- They timed their next batch for the Christmas market
+- Time the next batch for the Christmas market

-- They tracked every cost and knew their exact FCR and breakeven
+- Track every cost and know the exact FCR and breakeven

-- They registered with their LGU and enrolled in PCIC
+- Register with the LGU and enroll in PCIC

 And they didn't just focus on money.
 They fixed the operational basics too: biosecurity so they stopped losing pigs, proper pen design so heat stress didn't tank FCR, and having a farrowing emergency plan for when the unexpected happened.
 The farms that survive are the ones that eliminate the avoidable losses.